What is Gallbladder Removal Surgery?

 - As a general rule prefer shallow-fried food to deep-fried foods.

 - When it comes to oil or fat, prefer clarified butter or ghee or nei, butter, coconut oil and sesame oil in moderations.
-The fat intake should be restricted to 20%-25% of your total calories intake.
+The patent must restrict his/her fat intake to 20%-25% of your total calories intake.
 In this way, you can maintain a healthy diet.

 - Drink minimum 6-8 cups of water a day.